vestrel00/contacts-android/howto/howto-setup-contacts-api.md

 The main library functions are all accessible via the `contacts.core.Contacts` API.

 There's no setup required.
-Just create an instance oc `Contacts` and the world of contacts is at your disposal =)
+Just create an instance of `Contacts` and the world of contacts is at your disposal =)

 In Kotlin,